orgoro/coverage/README.md

-# Python Cov: Python Coverage Reporter GitHub Action
+# Get Cover: The Esential Coverage Reporter GitHub Action

-> 🐍 parse and publish coverage xml to a PR, enforce coverage rate on new & modified files
+> ☂️ parse and publish coverage xml to a PR, enforce coverage rate on new & modified files

 ## Usage

 Create a new workflow `.yml` file in the `.github/workflows/` directory.

-You can create a coverage report using `$ pytest --cov-report xml:path/to/coverage.xml`
+You can create a coverage report using python:
+ - pytest `$ pytest --cov-report xml:path/to/coverage.xml`
+ - coverage `$ coverage xml path/to/coverage.xml`

 ### Minimal Configuration
 ```yml